-The growing interest of VCs in education tech startups and the given rise in the use of mlearning apps have made entrepreneurs excited about starting their own businesses.
-They have become more hopeful about launching the next BYJU’s, Duolingo, or Udemy and get a bigger slice of the global edTech market size.
-One which is anticipated to be around USD 1960 Mn by 2021.
+The growing interest of VCs in education tech startups and the given rise in the use of education apps have made entrepreneurs excited about starting their businesses.
+They have become more hopeful about launching the next BYJU’s, Duolingo, or Udemy and getting a bigger slice of the global edtech industry.

 However, they are overlooking an important fact.

 KNO, SharpScholar, Knack for Teachers, Tutorspree – Many startups add to the list of failed startups in the education sector every year.
 Thus many of these companies try to enter the market and be in the leading list of edtech companies but couldn’t last while others fail to even step into the market due to a variety of reasons.

 Assuming that you are one of those entrepreneurs who have been thinking about entering the edtech industry but are confused upon realising this fact, we will discuss the reasons why edtech startups fail.
 Also, we will be sharing the best of our knowledge and experience to help you with the prevention of startup failure in the edtech industry.

 So, here we start by focusing on the top reasons of edtech startups failure.

 There are various reasons that lead to the failure of edtech startups, but in this section, we will cover about the 7 most prominent of them.
 So let’s understand each of them one by one.

 There’s no denying that there are various innovative possibilities in the education sector.
 However, not all of them are ‘must-required’.
 Some of those ideas are too fancy to adopt in the present time.

 In such a scenario, those startups that jump into the educational industry without doing proper homework, market research and competitive analysis, find it difficult to distinguish between ‘must-required’ and ‘fancy’ app ideas and eventually fail to pick the latter.
 This forms one of the significant reasons startups fail to even take off.